Federated Aggregation of Demand Flexibility: Case Study

 \subsubsection{Parameter settings}

 We consider a finite time horizon with each time interval being 1 hour ($\Delta t = 1$), and an EV fleet consisting of 50 vehicles ($N=50$).
 The parameter intervals of EVs are summarized in Table~\ref{tab:parameter} (the parameters of a specific EV are uniformly sampled from these intervals).
 The energy demand for EV $i$ is computed by first determining its maximum feasible charge, given by $u_i^\mathrm{max}(t_i^\mathrm{d} - t_i^\mathrm{p})$, and then scaling it by a random number drawn uniformly from $[0.2, 0.5]$.
+The parameter $\epsilon$ in constraint \eqref{eqn_proj_constraint} is set to $1\times10^{-5}$, which is sufficiently small to ensure strict feasibility without affecting the geometry of the base set.